willamowius/callgen323/ReadMe.txt

 v 2.1.0, Nov 2017
 =================

-Don't expect it to do fancy things like playing/recording sounds/DTMF yet.

 What you can do with this call generator:
  - spawning an exact number of calls.
  - receiving an exact number of calls.